English-German translations for private clients

 Speedy, professional and confidential service

 I will carry out any English or German translation assignment speedily, confidentially and accurately at an affordable price.
 You will be in direct contact me and no calls will be placed on hold.
 What is more, there are no third parties involved unless the text needs to be proof-read before publication.
-One of my many strengths lies in the personal rapport established between us during the German-English translation process.
+I am proud of the personal rapport I create between me and my clients during the translation process.